 It has often been said that the quarterback (QB) is the most important position in football.
 Which is interesting, because the Super Bowl will be 49ers' QB Colin Kaepernick's tenth start ever.
 Ever.
 Whereas the Ravens are going with the NFL's version of Mr. Magoo, Joe Flacco, whose inexplicable success will have you scratching your head and saying "Hoho oh, Flacco, you've done it again."

-For the team that wins if there is a God 49ers, San Fran plays home to some of the finest craft breweries in country; I'm partial to 21st Amendment's Brew Free or Die IPA.
-I recommend the Gold Rush for the cocktail drinkers of the bunch.
-For sustenance, Carey Jones has a list of San Fran eats you can try to replicate, or you can take one of those excellent beers and make some beer marinated chicken tacos.
+For the (team that wins if there is a God) 49ers, San Francisco is home to some of the finest craft breweries in country; I'm partial to 21st Amendment's Brew Free or Die IPA.
+I recommend this San Franciscan twist on the Old Fashioned for the cocktail drinkers of the bunch.
+For sustenance, Shakirah Simley has a list of San Francisco eats you can try to replicate, or you can take one of those excellent beers and make some beer marinated chicken tacos.

 The Super Bowl Drinking Game